-If you are unfamiliar with the term "signature bond, " the name provides a clue about how they work.
+If you are unfamiliar with the term "signature bond," the name provides a clue about how they work.
 However, the process isn't quite as simple as signing your name to a contract.
 In reality, signature bonds represent a serious promise from you, and breaching that promise can have significant legal consequences.

 You might have heard of the term "posting bond."
 If you've been arrested, you can often post bond to remain free during the time between your arrest and your trial date.
 In many instances, posting bond means paying a specific amount in cash; alternatively, you might have a bail bondsman post bond for you, or you might pledge assets, such as a house, as security in exchange for being released from jail.
 However, a signature bond, also called a recognizance bond, allows you to get out of jail without posting cash or assets as securities.
+They're getting more common as many cities and states look to reduce the number of people held in jail who aren't actually security risks.

 If you're charged with a misdemeanor, you can almost always post bond and be released.
 If you don't have the means for a cash bond, a bail bondsman or a property bond, the judge may allow you to go free anyway while you wait for your trial date by granting you a signature bond.
 If you've previously paid to post bond, the judge often converts the bond to a signature bond when you make an initial court appearance, which means your bond is refunded.